Archive for the ‘Secure Capital’ Category

 Surprisingly to some, major banks also house asset based lending divisions to focus on providing higher leverage to companies with well established cash flows.
 The bank version of asset based loans are also priced off of the prime rate, making them very rate attractive compared to more conventional asset based lenders.

-The growth of this Business Financing segment has been built on the ultra conservative approach being taken by banks and other institutional lenders.
+The growth of this business financing segment has been built on the ultra conservative approach being taken by banks and other institutional lenders.
 A large chunk of debt financing has traditionally come from small business and corporate banking where the strength and steady advancement of the economy were factored into the lending equation.

 But when things turn bad, banks tend to have a harder time realizing on security and getting full loan repayment from asset liquidation.
 Banks are also not set up to monitor business operations as closely as asset based lenders tend to monitor transactions versus collecting periodic financial reporting.